Die Heimat: Platform and ideology

-The Green Movement
+Green movement

 The Homeland has supported the green movement.
 This is one of many strategies the party has used to try to gain supporters.
 Historically the opposing party the German Greens have fully supported the green movement in Germany.
 The German Greens group was a successful European ecological group that began in 1980.
 Kate Connolly who is a correspondent for The Guardian wrote the article: German far-right extremists tap into green movement for support.
 In the article Connolly explains the opposition between these two political groups pertaining to the green movement.
 The Artaman League is essential in understanding the green movements history.
 This was a farming movement that was inspired by the "blood and soil" ruralist ideology adopted from the Nazis.
 This farming movement affected the Mecklenburg region of Germany during the 19th century.
 Settlers at this time took advantage of the cheap cost of land in these rural communities.
 These settlers were in support of the Artaman league and continued to reinforce the ideology.

 The NPD's plans are to take the ecological movement back from the German Greens group.
 Connolly spoke to different farmers, organizations, and employees of the government to represent the different perspectives of the ecological movement.
 Hans-Gunter Laimer, a farmer who ran for office for the NPD, mentions his frustration that the German Greens groups has dominated the organic farming market for too long.
 He has also been linked to other German groups specifically Umwelt and Aktiv.
 Both political parties are concerned with the ways they are in opposition to one another.
 The Homeland supporters of the green movement are in favor of local produce.
 However, they are against GMOs, pesticides, and intensive livestock.
 Organizations involved in the farming industry have lost consumers because they are not able to state what the political views of the farmers products are to the consumer.
 For example, BioPark is an organic cultivation organization with a vetting process to certify organic farmers.
 The vetting process is strictly based on cultivation methods and not on political affiliations.
 BioPark has lost customers because left-leaning supporters worry buying local organic produce is supporting the far-right extremist.